 Investment Strategy Part 1

-Looking back I wish I'd known what I know now, then.
+Looking back I wish I'd known what I know now about investment strategy, then.
 With the time and money I've invested in the past I would have seen much better returns!

 So the question is : “to build, or not to build!”

-Should I buy an existing property or buying off plan or a house and land package?
+Should I buy an existing property or buying off plan or a house and land package as my investment strategy?

-Investors are constantly asking this question.
+Investors concerned with the effective investment strategy are constantly asking this question.
 So I thought I'd explore both sides of the question so you can be fully informed and make up your own mind.
 At the end of the day answer will be different for everyone, it depends on the individual's situation.